Confidence regions for a persistence diagram of a single image with one or more loops: Topological data analysis and persistence diagrams

-Figure~\ref{fig:Filtration} shows several examples of simplicial complexes built on upper-level sets of the data along with the correct segmentation of the data and the underlying pattern from which the data were generated (e.g., partitions an image into background and manifold(s), details are discussed in Section~\ref{sec:method}).
+Figure~\ref{fig:Filtration} shows several examples of simplicial complexes built on upper-level sets of a simulated image along with the correct segmentation of the image and the underlying pattern from which the image was generated (e.g., partitions an image into background and manifold(s), details are discussed in Section~\ref{sec:method}).
 As the threshold parameter $\delta$ decreases from positive infinity to zero, the space becomes more connected, capturing the homology of each simplicial complex.
-While $\delta$ varies, a {\em filtration} is formed by a finite sequence of nested sub-complexes $\mathcal{K}_{\delta_1} \subset \mathcal{K}_{\delta_2} \subset \ldots \subset \mathcal{K}_{\delta_l} = \mathcal{K}$.
+While $\delta$ varies, a {\em filtration} is formed by a finite sequence of nested sub-complexes $\mathcal{K}_{\delta_1} \subset \mathcal{K}_{\delta_2} \subset \ldots \subset \mathcal{K}_{\delta_l} = \mathcal{K}$ where $\delta_i$ for $i = \{1, \ldots, l\}$ are values of the threshold parameter such that $\delta_i < \delta_j$ if $i < j$.
 Figures~\ref{subfig:filtration1}-\ref{subfig:filtration3} illustrate different $\mathcal{K}_{\delta}$ on the upper-level sets in a filtration of $\mathcal{M}$.
 The `birth time' $b$ of a loop, is the value of $\delta$ when it first appears in the filtration (e.g., Figure~\ref{subfig:filtration1}), and its `death time' $d$ is the value at which it merges with another feature (e.g., Figure~\ref{subfig:filtration3}).
-Persistence, defined as the feature's lifetime (persistence = $b - d$), can be interpreted as longer lifetimes indicate topological signal and and shorter lifetimes indicate topological noise \citep{Fasy_2014}.
+Persistence, defined as the feature's lifetime, is computed as $b - d$.
+(Note that in a lower-level set filtration birth occurs before death, so persistence is computed as $d-b$ in order to remain positive.)
+A common interpretation is that features with longer lifetimes represent topological signal, while those with shorter lifetimes are more likely to be topological noise. \cite{14}.